gitlabhq/gitlabhq/doc/ci/review_apps/index.md

 ### Visual Reviews

-The Visual Review feedback form can be added to a Review App to make it possible to post comments directly from the app back to the merge request that spawned the Review App.
+The Visual Reviews feedback form can be added to a Review App to enable reviewers to post comments directly from the app back to the merge request that spawned the Review App.

 For example, a form like the following can be made to post the contents of the